 Because containers are meant to package up your microservices and you will inevitably have tens, to hundreds, to thousands of them, you will then need to begin figuring out how to orchestrate and manage them all using container orchestration technologies.
 Once again, for this post, I’m going to focus on the most popular: Kubernetes.

-Despite being 1 to 2 years old, what follows are some of my go-to resources to begin building foundational knowledge for Docker and Kubernetes.
+Despite some - not all - of the content being a couple years old, what follows are some of my go-to resources to begin building foundational knowledge for Docker and Kubernetes.

 After you have read through those resources, apply the concepts you have learned by deploying a three tier web application on top of Kubernetes.